Specifications for print artwork submission

 If an image is low resolution can I increase the resolution in Photoshop?

 No, you should never increase the total pixel dimension of the image.
 Your computer will try to interpolate (calculate and add) pixels that are not there.
 The result will be a printed image that looks fuzzy and blurry.

 Images interpolated to 350 dpi will print fuzzy and blurry!

 To correct a low resolution image, you need to re-scan your image at 350 dpi and at the actual size you intend to print them.
-Beware, scaling your images up when placing them in layout programs (Quark Xpress or InDesign) will lower the image resolution.
+Note that scaling your images up when placing them in layout programs such as InDesign, will lower your image resolution.

 In order to print a color to the edge of a sheet of paper, we must actually print past the document size, and then cut the paper to size.
 This is called a bleed.